RayBB/openlibrary-docs/Open-Library-Community-Call-Minutes.md

 - Mek
 - Charles

-## Issues this week

-- a lot of

 ## Ideas

 - Have a banner w/ button for volunteers + show jobs (e.g. in blue bar)
-- Have an endpoint for flagging/proposing merge of Work IDs and admin page to review (or for now, spreadsheet)
+- Have an endpoint for flagging/proposing merge of Work IDs and admin page to review (or for now, create spreadsheet)
-- Creating a mailing list -- advertise on Open Library website (for volunteers to interact)

-## Updates
+## Todos

+- @mek: get @charles access to OJF server
+- @mek: create mailing list for OL and add link to Openlibrary website
+- @mek: create a spreadsheet for Alexis + drani's work merges +
+- [DONE] @mek: solr updater logs for @charles
+- @charles - organize metadata tasks

 1) Trigger update of archive.org items from IA